comprna/R2Dtool/README.md

 > [!NOTE]
 > - ```liftover``` and ```annotate``` requires columns 1-6 to contain feature coordinates against a transcriptome reference
 > - ```annotate``` can be perfomed before, but __not__ after, ```liftover```
+> - ```annotate``` requires protein-coding gene models in order to calculate feature metacoordinates and distances to CDS starts and ends
 > - The GTF file used must exactly match the transcriptome to which features are mapped

 ## Visualising isoform-aware RNA feature metadistributions